What is the purpose of having a centralized repository?

 I would like to receive more of the specimens that I have requested or additional specimens.
 What process should I follow?

 How do you interpret the following section in NIDDK Central Repository Non-renewable Sample Access Notice of Funding Opportunity: "Applicants must include in this section a statement of how the proposed research fits within the limitations (if any) of the subjects' informed consent.
-Information about the informed consents for each study can be obtained from the NIDDK Central Repository."?
+Information about the informed consents for each study can be obtained from NIDDK Central Repository."?

 This refers to the ‘Human Subjects Considerations’ portion of the Research Plan for a Notice of Funding Opportunity (NOFO), including NIDDK-CR X01 PAR-22-171.
 In general, resources made available through NIDDK-CR are considered Not Human Subjects Research and this section does not apply.
 However, you are being asked to consider any restrictions for use before you submit your application.
 NIDDK has verified that all resources made available to the scientific community through NIDDK-CR have been consented for secondary and future research use, and carefully considers all requests against any informed consent restrictions for use prior to release.